Best camera lenses of 2022

 While long lenses have the reach you need, keep in mind that telephoto/super-telephoto models are generally slower than other lenses with maximum apertures starting at around f/4.5 at the widest end.
 The longer the lens, the less light it’s capable of funneling to the sensor as the maximum f/stop goes to f/5.6 and higher.
 This is where shooting with an APS-C or Micro Four Thirds sensor comes in handy since a crop factor is applied (1.5x or 1.6x or 2x, respectively).
 If you’re shooting full-frame but want to increase the focal range, check to see if a tele-extender is available.
 Just be aware that you will lose even more f/stop flexibility.

 Other key specs of this photography gear to check out include whether or not the lens has image stabilization (most telephoto and super-telephotos do) since you’ll likely be handholding the lens.
 Do you plan to shoot from a tripod?
 Make sure a tripod collar one is available if it isn’t bundled with the lens.
-Also, a limiter feature is a handy option although not critical to make great images.
+Also, a focus limiter feature is a handy option although not critical to make great images.

 Best super telephoto lens for wildlife photographers: Sigma 60-600mm f/4.5-6.3